0x80/typed-firestore-server/README.md

 The functions below that query collections should look familiar, but there are a few key things to note:

-1. The functions take only a collection reference, and then return a function that is typed to take the query and handler.
+1. The functions take a collection reference, and then return another function that takes the query builder and handler.
 This is necessary for the handler to be typed correctly.
-2. The optional select statement should be defined separately from the query.
-In theory you can still also set it on the query but your data will not be typed properly and it can lead to serious mistakes, so be mindful of that.
+2. The optional `select` statement should be defined separately from the query.
+   In theory you can still set it on the query directly, but your data will not be typed correctly and it can lead to serious mistakes, so keep that in mind.

 ```ts
 import { refs } from "./db-refs";